S.Korea says 1 mln doses of J&J COVID-19 vaccines to arrive this week from U.S. | Health

 - Korea Rep

-South Korea's Prime Minister Kim Boo-kyum said on Sunday that 1 million doses of Johnson & Johnson's (J&J) coronavirus vaccines will arrive this week, including for 550,000 soldiers, after the United States almost doubled its earlier pledge.
+South Korea will get 1 million doses of Johnson & Johnson's coronavirus vaccine this week mainly to innoculate military personnel after the United States almost doubled a pledge made earlier this month, Prime Minister Kim Boo-kyum said on Sunday.
+South Korea has reported a lower death toll than many comparable developed countries from COVID-19, but the government has come under criticism for a comparatively slow rollout of vaccines.
+Less than 11 percent of its 52 million people have so far received the first dose.

-U.S. President Joe Biden, at his first summit with President Moon Jae-in earlier this month, promised to supply shots for 550,000 South Korean troops.
-The two agreed to forge a vaccine partnership to boost regional and global supplies.
-Kim said the shipment of the J&J vaccines had doubled since the summit and will arrive this week, thanking the Biden administration for showing its commitment to the bilateral alliance.
+U.S. President Joe Biden, at his first summit with President Moon Jae-in earlier this month, promised to supply 550,000 shots for South Korean troops.
+Kim said that offer had now been increased to 1 million doses, and the shots will arrive this week.
+He thanked the Biden administration for its commitment to the alliance.
+The J&J vaccine requires a single dose, rather than the two-shot regimen of most other COVID-19 vaccines.

-"We plan to administer the vaccines on military-related personnel, including reserve forces and the civil defense corps, after airlifting them directly from the United States using military planes," Kim told an intra-agency meeting.
-Around 10 million Americans, including soldiers, have received J&J shots and the incoming doses will be immediately usable upon arrival, he said.
+"We plan to administer the vaccines largely on military-related personnel, including reserve forces and the civil defense corps, after airlifting them directly from the United States using military planes," Kim told an intra-agency meeting.
+Jeong Eun-kyeong, director of the Korea Disease Control and Prevention Agency (KDCA), said the 1 million doses would be used in June, including on some people on overseas business or diplomatic missions.

-The U.S. Forces Korea had offered to give 13,000 doses of the vaccine ahead of the summit.
-Global shortages and shipment delays have posed uncertainties in South Korea's vaccine rollout, deepening public skepticism over its goal of reaching herd immunity by November.
+"The United States made a very exceptional decision even as there are many countries hoping for its vaccine support, which I think reflected special considerations for us in light of the value of the alliance," she told a separate briefing.
+South Korea aims to reach herd immunity through vaccination by November, but its rollout has become uncertain amid global shortages and shipment delays.

-South Korea's food and drug safety ministry granted final approval for the J&J product in April, after signing a deal to import the vaccine for 6 million people, though the date for their shipment has not been finalized.
-As of Saturday, around 5.4 million out of the country's 52 million population have received at least a first dose since the inoculation drive began at the end of February, according to the Korea Disease Control and Prevention Agency.
+The country has ordered 6 million doses of the J&J vaccine, which was given approval in April.
+Those shots are expected to arrive in the second half of the year half, Jeong said.
+Inoculations using Moderna's vaccine will also begin in June, following the arrival of the first 55,000 doses of that shot, she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)